True North Capital Advisors Welcomes Tony Allott as Senior Advisor

 STAMFORD, Conn., Sept.
 20, 2021 /PRNewswire/ -- TN Capital Advisors ("True North"), a mergers & acquisitions advisory boutique, today announced that Tony Allott will join as Senior Advisor.

-Allott, who serves as Chairman of the Board at Silgan Holdings Inc. (NASDAQ: SLGN), and was the company's Chief Executive Officer until September 1, has had a distinguished career over 16 years managing a global manufacturer of sustainable rigid packaging and dispensing solutions.
-During his time at Silgan Holdings, he oversaw the completion of more than 20 acquisitions, significantly diversifying its businesses and becoming a global market leader.
+Allott, who continues to serve as Executive Chairman of the Board at Silgan Holdings Inc. (NASDAQ: SLGN), and was the company's Chief Executive Officer until September 1, has had a distinguished career over 16 years managing a global manufacturer of sustainable rigid packaging and dispensing solutions.
+During his time at Silgan, he oversaw the completion of more than 20 acquisitions, significantly diversifying its businesses and becoming a global market leader.

-During Allott's tenure, Silgan executed a strategy of diversifying its geographic footprint and expanding its product range and growth opportunities.
+During Allott's tenure as CEO, Silgan executed a strategy of diversifying its geographic footprint and expanding its product range and growth opportunities.
 His experience in merging teams, working with Boards and investors, integrating acquisitions and witnessing both successes and failures, provides him with a unique operational perspective from which he can provide counsel to management teams not only in the strategic planning and execution phases of the transaction process, but also in the integration process.

 Pat McDonough, Founder of True North, said, "We are thrilled to welcome Tony aboard.
 He offers a unique perspective on the challenges and opportunities of major business transactions, which will serve as a valuable resource to our corporate clients.
-His addition significantly strengthens True North's mission of providing objective, seasoned, and differentiated advice for any and all strategic considerations that are important to the directors and officers we serve."
+His addition significantly strengthens True North's mission of providing objective, seasoned, and differentiated advice for any and all strategic considerations that are important to the directors and officers we serve.
+True North will not be involved with clients that are in competitive packaging markets with Silgan."

 Mr. Allott commented, "I have always been impressed with the level of experienced advice and support provided by True North, and believe this combination with practical operational and implementation capability will make our client offering truly unique."